seanbreckenridge/ttt/README.md

 This gives me finer control on what gets logged, so I can analysis on it later from [`HPI`](https://github.com/seanbreckenridge/HPI).

-One could also just use this to log generic events. `ttt_log` just saves whatever arguments you pass it with some metadata about where/when, so could be used to track habits/my behaviour like:
+One could also just use this to log generic events. `tttlog` just saves whatever arguments you pass it with some metadata about where/when, so could be used to track habits/my behaviour like:

 ```
 #!/bin/sh